daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 User Story: [Louis](https://daisy.github.io/reading-apps-ux-reqs/use-cases/#louis)

+#### The user must be able to control the rate of the read aloud.

+The user must be able to choose the speed of the read aloud voice.
+The reading app must not distort the pitch when the user has selected higher listening speeds.

+The reading app could provide an audio preview to assist the user in selection.

+Priority: Must-have

-#### The user must be able to control the voice and speed of the read aloud.
+#### The user must be able to control the voice of the read aloud.

 The user must be able to select from a range of voices.
-The user must be able to choose the speed of the read aloud voice.

-The reading app should not distort the pitch when the user has selected higher listening speeds.
+Consideration should made of how the voice options are presented (by region or language, online/offline, etc).
+The reading app could provide an audio preview to assist the user in their selection.

 Priority: Must-have